Guide

 Buyer intent signals: what they are and how to spot them early

 Buyer intent signals are the phrases and behaviors that show someone is moving from vague interest to active problem-solving.
-If you can spot them early, you can find leads, market demand, and product pain before competitors do.
+If you can spot them early, you can find the live public threads worth joining before the moment passes.

 What are buyer intent signals?